 To work with Mercury Application Mapping-a key component in the processing of Change Control Management requests-you must configure a user within Mercury Application Mapping whose views reflect the IT applications affected by the change requests that Change Control Management will be processing.
 You then specify the Mercury Application Mapping connection properties for this user within Change Control Management.
-For details on configuring this user, see the "Configuring Mercury Application Mapping Connection Properties for the Change Control Management User" section in Chapter 6.
+For details on configuring this user, see "Configuring Mercury Application Mapping Connection Properties for the Change Control Management User" on page 108.